 She had emphysema and lung cancer.
 I brought her to my home.
 She lived for a year and a half and when she was finally, finally in extremist.
 She was on oxygen, fighting cancer for her life and I remembered her liberating me.
 And I said I hope I’ll be able to liberate her.
 She deserved that from me.
 She deserved a great daughter and she got one.

 So in her last days, I said “Now, I understand that some people need permission to go.
-As I understand it you may have done what god put you here to do.
+As I understand it you may have done what God put you here to do.
 You were a great worker.
-You must of been a great lover, cause a lot of men and if I’m not wrong maybe a couple of women risked their life to love you.”
+You must have been a great lover, cause a lot of men and if I’m not wrong maybe a couple of women too risked their life to love you.”

 “You were a piss-poor mother of small children but you were a great, great mother of young adults, and if you need permission to go I liberate you.”

-I went back to my house and something said go back!
-I was in my pyjamas.
+I went back to my house and something said to go back!
+I was in my pajamas.
 I jumped in my car and went.
-The nurse said “Shes just gone”.
+The nurse said, “Shes just gone”.

 You see… Love liberates, it doesn’t bind.
 It says I love you.
-I love you if your in China.
+I love you if you’re in China.
 I love you if you’re across town.
 I love you.